Skip to Content

 Divorce From Bed and Board

-Even though this is called a “divorce,” it does not legally end your marriage like absolute divorce.
+Even though this is called a “divorce,” it does not legally end your marriage like an absolute divorce.
 If you pursue this type of case, you cannot legally marry another person, as this type of divorce is more of a forced legal separation.
 There is no required separation period for a divorce from bed and board, although you do have to prove one of the following fault-based grounds:

 • Adultery - any sexual relationships outside the marriage